 For variety, the best places to buy local seafood in Vancouver is Granville Island, where there are several shops dedicated to local, in-season seafood.

-Inside the Granville Island Public Market, there is Longliner Seafood, which carries in-season BC fish.
+Inside the Granville Island Public Market, there is Longliner Seafoods, which carries in-season BC fish.
 Outside the Market, there's The Lobster Man, which sells live shellfish.
 Not all of The Lobster Man's catches are local, but some are—like "Fat Bastard" oysters from Washington State—so it's definitely worth a visit.

 The Daily Catch - Commercial Drive

 While not all of the seafood at the Daily Catch is local (though there is always a local option), 100% of their stock is Ocean Wise sustainable.